hasseily/SuperDuperDisplay/README.md

 # SuperDuperDisplay
-Display engine for the Apple 2 network bus card
+Display engine for the Apple 2 network bus card "Appletini"

 # TODO
-- When VSYNC is on in the RaspberryPi sometimes draws a black frame, even when FPS can be much higher than 60.
+- Switch to the new USB protocol using the Appletini FPGA
-- Optimize the shaders.
+- Implement support for the Mockingboard 6522s' interrupts